 There are 26 Villages, scattered throughout the city’s rural area, identified on Schedule A. These Villages will continue to vary in size and character.
 Villages play a significant historical role: they typically developed at the junctions of major roads and railways where they could efficiently provide retail, educational and other services to the surrounding rural communities.
-Development traditionally occurred on smaller lots serviced by private wells and septic systems.
+Development in villages traditionally occurred on smaller lots serviced by private wells and septic systems.
 Today a number of the villages support development on full or partial municipal services.
 [Amendment 150, December 21, 2017]

 Many of the larger Villages that have historically functioned as service centres for the surrounding rural areas will continue to do so.
 In these Villages, the City will encourage the delivery of municipal and community programmes and facilities, the development of residential uses in a variety of forms and modest employment opportunities, in the form of commercial, tourism and small-scale industrial development.
-Preservation of these Villages and their traditional functions is critical to the continued vitality of the rural area.
+Preservation of these villages and their traditional functions is critical to the continued vitality of the rural area.
 Large and medium scaled villages contain the majority of new housing in the rural area.
-Development in smaller villages may continue to grow at modest levels.
+Development in smaller villages may continue to develop at modest levels.
 [Amendment 150, December 21, 2017]

 Locations and Distribution of Villages

 - Villages are designated on Schedule A with the intent of permitting a variety of land uses to provide for the daily needs of the rural community and to ensure that they remain distinctly rural in character and scale.